 World IBD Day 19th May 2019

-For World IBD Day 2019, the Irish Society for Crohn’s Disease and Ulcerative Colitis (ISCC) is delighted to launch our exciting new App IBDWell, which will include support information, 'no waiting' cards available in seventeen languages, toilet map, health tracker, mindfulness exercises and more.
+For World IBD Day 2019, the Irish Society for Crohn’s Disease and Ulcerative Colitis (ISCC) is delighted to launch our exciting new mobile App IBDWell, which will include a toilet geo-locator, 'no waiting' cards available in seventeen languages, health tracker, mindfulness exercises and more.
+The launch of the App follows a survey of our members to help inform the realities of living with IBD in 2019.

 Over 40,000 people in Ireland are living with IBD, most of whom are diagnosed between the ages of 15 and 30.
 Furthermore, paediatric cases of IBD have increased three-fold in Ireland since 2003.

-However, Irish research shows that 45% of hospitals across the country have no specialist nurse treating IBD patients.
+However, prior to the #DoubleUp campaign, Irish research showed that 45% of hospitals across the country had no specialist nurse treating IBD patients.

 Most Irish patients are hospitalised within two years of diagnosis and more than half will eventually need surgery.
 Almost half of Irish people living with IBD have lost their job due to the condition.